The Local Approach to Causal Inference under Network Interference: Empirical illustration

 Our first policy comparison is the level of favor exchange in the fork network to that of the knife network.
 Specifically, we compare the distributions of $Y_{\alpha}$ and $Y_{\beta}$ where the two random variables refer to the number of favors performed by $\alpha$ and $\beta$ respectively.
 Intuitively, this comparison measures the effect of taking $\alpha$'s community as given by the knife network, adding an additional fourth agent, and connecting them to the center agent of the knife.
 This policy change increases the support of the root agent from $1$ to $2$ but does not impact the clustering coefficient of the root.

-We test the hypothesis that $Y_{\alpha}$ and $Y_{\beta}$ are equal in distribution using the approximate randomization test described in Section \ref{sec:dist_test} with $q = 5$.
-We obtain a p-value of $1.0$, which we interpret as providing no evidence against the hypothesis.
-We estimate the expected difference in favors performed using the $k$-nearest neighbors procedure described in Section \ref{sec:est_asf} with $k = 10,20,50$.
-We compute a difference of $0$ favors with $k=10$, $-0.05$ favors with $k = 20$, and $0.06$ favors with $k=50$, which we interpret as being qualitatively similar to an expected policy effect of $0$.

 Our second policy comparison is the level of favor exchange in the spoon network to that of the fork network (i.e. we compare the distributions of $Y_{\beta}$ and $Y_{\gamma}$).
 Intuitively, this comparison measures the effect of taking $\beta$'s community as given by the fork network and adding a social connection between agent $\beta$ and the other ``prong'' of the fork directly below $\beta$.
 This policy change increases the support of the root agent from $2$ to $3$ and the clustering coefficient of the root agent from $0$ to $1$.

-We test the hypothesis that $Y_{\beta}$ and $Y_{\gamma}$ are equal in distribution with $q = 5$ and find a p-value of $0.078$, which we interpret as providing strong evidence against the hypothesis.
-We estimate the expected difference in favors performed with $k = 10,20,50$ and compute a difference of $0.5$ favors with $k = 10$, $0.3$ favors with $k = 20$, and $0.55$ favors with $k = 50$, which we interpret as being qualitatively different from an expected policy effect of $0$.
+Table \ref{tab:est_ci} reports the point estimates and confidence intervals associated with the average differences in favors for these policy counterfactuals using our $k$-nearest neighbors estimator.
+We find that overall moving from fork to spoon leads to a positive and statistically significant increase in the number of favors, whereas this is not the case when moving from knife to fork.